glass-brick/Scene-Manager/README.md

 ## SceneManager

-### `func change_scene(path: String, options: Dictionary = defaultOptions) -> void`
+### `func change_scene(path: String?, options: Dictionary = defaultOptions) -> void`

 This method lets you easily change scenes with transitions.
 They're highly customizable and we will consider adding progressive loading if it's requested enough.

+The `path` paremeter accepts an absolute file path for your new scene (i.e: 'res://demo/test.tscn').
+If `null` is passed as the path, it will reload the current scene, but for ease-of-use we recommend using the `reload_scene(options)` function explained further down.

 You can pass the following options to this function in a dictionary:

 - `type : FadeTypes = FadeTypes.Fade`: Style of the transition. `Fade` is a simple fade-to-black transition, while `ShaderFade` will use a black-and-white image to represent each pixel, allowing for custom transitions.
 - `speed : float = 2`: Speed of the moving transition.